Protect Skin Barrier

 Understanding the skin barrier is essential for maintaining healthy skin and preventing various skin conditions.
-The stratum corneum, as the outermost layer of the skin, acts as a physical barrier that shields our body from external aggressors such as UV radiation, pollutants, and microorganisms.
-This protective layer is composed of corneocytes, which are flattened, dead skin cells that are tightly packed together.
+The stratum corneum is the outer layer of the skin.
+It acts as a barrier that protects our body.
+Protect Skin Barrier: it is important!

 One of the key components of the stratum corneum is lipids, which are naturally occurring fats.
 These lipids, including ceramides, cholesterol, and free fatty acids, are responsible for maintaining the integrity of the skin barrier.
-They form a lipid matrix between the corneocytes, which helps to prevent water loss and keep the skin hydrated.
-Additionally, these lipids act as a defense mechanism against harmful substances by creating a hydrophobic barrier that repels water and prevents the penetration of irritants.

 Recommended Sunscreen: